 We travelled on the Eurotunnel with a free flexi plus upgrade which was fantastic, we arrived at the terminal in Folkestone earlier than our pre-booked crossing and had time to stop at the FlexiPlus lounge to pick up a packed lunch and a cup of coffee before boarding an earlier crossing.
 The packed lunch was great and certainly kept us going for the day!

 After a relaxing night’s sleep, we went into the centre of Bourg St Maurice and had a lovely chilled out late breakfast before stopping at the Intermarche supermarket and stocking up on supplies.

-The actual resort of Sainte Foy Tarentaise is pretty small and the activities and entertainment offered is fairly limited.
-If you are used to resorts with a lot of night time activity then Sainte Foy probably isn’t the best for you.
-There are a couple of bars and restaurants in the resort, a mini-market and bakery all within walking distance of the residence.
+The actual resort of Sainte Foy Tarentaise is pretty small and the activities and entertainment offered are fairly limited.
+If you are used to resorts with a lot of nighttime activity then Sainte Foy probably isn’t the best for you.
+There are a couple of bars and restaurants in the resort, a mini-market and a bakery all within walking distance of the residence.